icampsi/FindWhat/README.md

 - Go to "Parse Document", add a page, and link it to the Esquema with the combo box.
 Then, underneath in the text edit, write "NIF,Total" and drag and drop every bill that matches these specifications (for example, drop 20 PDF files you received from the same company, which are all the same except for the Total amount of the bill and some other numbers).

 - You'll get a .csv file with 20 rows, each with 2 cells, stating "F12345" and "Whatever-Total-was-extracted-from-the-pdf".

+# Future updates
+- Serialization to store the esquemas created
+- A way to rename the pdf files parsed to some name that can insert the values extracted (for example "$date_$companyName_etc.pdf") for easy storing and archiving, and also move the files to another folder if needed.
+- A way to rename the extracted .csv and store it in a given location
+- More functions
+- A way to check if the variables extracted are (or at least seem) correct and notify the user otherwise
+- A better way to define the structure of the csv instead of the current user-error-prone string
+- Other small functionality
+- Tooltips, text placeholders, and other ways to lear to navigate through the program
+- The code still needs more cleaning, reorganizing and documenting

 # Licencing
 Copyright (c) 2024 Ignasi Camps